-For 1 Director who served during the year (2021: 2), it was not possible to determine the proportion of the Directors' work that was performed for the Company.
+For 2 Directors who served during the year (2022: 1), it was not possible to determine the proportion of the Directors' work that was performed for the Company as they have wider roles in the SS&C group and are remunerated for their services to the SS&C group as a whole.

-For the other 6 Directors who served during the year (2021: 5), the amounts related to the portion of the Directors' work performed for the Company are as follows:
+For the other 7 Directors who served during the year (2022: 6), the amounts related to the portion of the Directors' work performed for the Company are as follows:

-2022 £000 2021 £000
+2023 £000 2022 £000

+Directors' emoluments 1,446 1,218

-Directors' emoluments Company contributions to defined contribution pension schemes 1,218 32 1,108 17
+Company contributions to defined contribution pension schemes 43 32

-1,250 1,125
+1,489 1,250

-Further disclosures relating to the above 6 Directors (2021: 5) are as follows:
+Further disclosures relating to the above 7 Directors (2022: 6) are as follows:

-a) during the year retirement benefits were accruing to 4 Directors (2021: 2) in respect of defined contribution pension schemes;

-b) the highest paid Director received remuneration of £554,000 (2021: £603,000) in respect of services provided as Director of the Company;

-c) the value of contributions paid to a defined contribution pension scheme in respect of the highest paid Director amounted to £NIL (2021: £NIL);

-d) during the year 6 Directors received shares in the ultimate parent company under the long term incentive schemes (2021: 5), and no Directors exercised share options in the ultimate parent company's shares (2021: 2);

-e) the highest paid Director received shares in the ultimate parent company under long term incentive schemes in 2022 and 2021; and f) none of the Directors are members of the SS&C Financial Services International Limited defined benefit pension scheme (2021: none).
+- a) during the year retirement benefits were accruing to 5 Directors (2022: 4) in respect of defined contribution pension schemes; - b) the highest paid Director received remuneration of £481,000 (2022: £554,000) in respect of services provided as Director of the Company; - c) the value of contributions paid to a defined contribution pension scheme in respect of the highest paid Director amounted to £NIL (2022: £NIL); - d) during the year 7 Directors received shares in the ultimate parent company under the long term incentive schemes (2022: 6), and 1 Director exercised share options in the ultimate parent company's shares (2022: NIL); - e) the highest paid Director received shares in the ultimate parent company under long term incentive schemes in 2023 and 2022; and - f) none of the Directors are members of the SS&C Financial Services International Limited defined benefit pension scheme (2022: none).